 - Remember to specify the X25 Owner Organization for all locations whether they are controlled centrally or by a department or other non-centralized organization.

 In the interest of getting the most valuable results from X25 data analysis, have your 25Live data managers and schedulers follow these recommendations:

-- Use location preferences to find rooms for assignment.
-For example, rather than requesting a room by name, specify the required features in that room.
+- Use location preferences to find locations for assignment.
+For example, rather than requesting a location by name, specify the required features in that location.
 (X25 considers location preferences defined both in the event/class reservation and in a sponsoring organization.)

 - Wherever possible, provide a head count value in the reservations for events/classes you’ll be exporting.

-- For best results in the accurate export of enrollment values for classes, we recommend you capture the Registered Head Count value via the Series25 LYNX Interface.
+- For best results in the accurate export of enrollment values for events/classes, we recommend you capture the Registered Head Count value via the Series25 LYNX Interface.

-- Import individual section preferences (room feature and partition requests) from the SIS into 25Live, so they’re available in 25Live as event location preferences.
+- Import individual section preferences (location feature and partition requests) from the SIS into 25Live, so they’re available in 25Live as event location preferences.